artecs-group/RVfpga-sim-addons/Design_Microcontrollers_Open_Hardware_25-26/Week5/README.md

 ## IN-PERSON PRACTICE (December 12th)

-The in-person lab session will take place on Friday, December 12th.
-During the session, you will apply the concepts learned during the week to complete several hands-on exercises related to I/O systems, the VeeR EH1 and EL2 cores, and performance evaluation in the RVfpga SoC.
+The in-person session will be held on Friday, December 12th.
+You will put into practice the concepts studied during the week through several hands-on exercises on I/O systems, the VeeR EH1/EL2 cores, and performance evaluation within the RVfpga SoC.

-At the end of the session, you will be asked to submit a short report summarizing your results.
-This report may include screenshots from the simulator or board executions, the programs you have developed, and explanations of the obtained results.
-A few days later, you will submit an extended version of this report, which may include additional exercises you were unable to complete during the practice.
+At the end of the session, you will submit a brief report summarizing your results.
+This report may include screenshots from the simulator or FPGA executions, your developed code, and explanations of the obtained results.
+A few days later, you will deliver an extended version including any exercises not completed during the lab.

+This session consolidates the knowledge gained during the online phase and provides direct experience in analyzing and experimenting with open-hardware microcontroller designs.

 ### 1. **Input/Output in RVfpga**: [Practice_IO]()